-The timing of present-day rituals and holidays were influenced by the ancient Celts in the British Isles.
-The year was divided into four major sections, each beginning with a quarter day.
+The timing of present-day rituals, traditions, and holidays were influenced by the ancient Celts in the British Isles.
+Their calendar year was divided into four major sections, each beginning with a Quarter Day.

 The Quarter Days